XiruXiru/xiruxiru.github.io/README.md

 ### Support or Contact

-For help on learning more about GitHub Pages, visit: [Documentation](https://help.github.com/categories/github-pages-basics/)
+For help on learning more about GitHub Pages, visitt the [documentation](https://help.github.com/categories/github-pages-basics/)